Tea Business in the United Kingdom

 Tea Trends and Innovations

-1. Health and Wellness: Functional teas with health benefits.
+- Health and Wellness: Functional tea trends, with teas offering specific health benefits.

-3. Technology: AI for personalized tea recommendations, and e-commerce innovations.
+- Technology: AI for personalized tea recommendations and e-commerce innovations.

 Top 20 Tea Brands in the UK